 After 35 years, Hotel Belvédère closed its operation indefinitely back in 2016.
 Unfortunately, the hotel is one of the first Swiss victims of climate change.

-We hope they find an appropriate solution to bring Hotel Belvédère back to life.
+Hopefully, they find an appropriate solution to bring Hotel Belvédère back to life.
 Until then, you can visit to see this amazing historical sight that has drastically transformed during the past hundred years.

 The 11,000-year-old glacier that used to be right at the building entrance has been receding 10 centimeters each day, retracting farther and farther away into the distance.